top of page

 Staff Assisting Residents at Killingworth Transfer Station

-With funding from the Connecticut Department of Energy and Environmental Protection (DEEP), the Regional Waste Authority Grant is providing the opportunity to assess how waste and recycling services are currently delivered across the region, and ways we can make systems more efficient.
+With funding from the Connecticut Department of Energy and Environmental Protection (DEEP), RiverCOG is evaluating how waste and recycling programs currently operate across the region and exploring opportunities for communities to work together more effectively.

 • Options for hard-to-recycle materials